Social Work / Law, M.S.W. / J.D.

 Summer

-Students may elect to take these courses during the summer in order to meet curriculum requirements upon approval of the dual degree coordinator in each program:
+Students must take SOWK 775 over the summer.
+Students may choose to take additional courses during the summer in order to meet curriculum requirements upon approval of the combination degree coordinator in each program:

 Third Year